 The Company has entered into Scientific Advisory Board Member Agreements with certain members of its Scientific Advisory Board (the "SAB Agreements").
-The SAB Agreements contain substantially similar terms and primarily related to the protection of the Company's intellectual property and include provisions for the members' compensation for the services performed as a member of the Scientific Advisory Board.
-If and when bi-annual SAB meetings are held, Mr. Kutz and Dr. Brandt each are paid a monetary fee for their service provided in preparing for, and attending the SAB meetings.
+The SAB Agreements contain substantially similar terms and primarily relate to the protection of the Company's intellectual property and include provisions for the members' compensation for the services performed as a member of the Scientific Advisory Board.
+Mr. Kutz and Dr. Brandt each are paid a monetary fee for each year of service provided.